blue-sky-r/ZyXEL-VMG1312/README.md

 ### How does it work

-The script uses standard DD-WRT **wget**, **awk** and **grep** utilities to access ZyXEL VMG1312 web interface and extracting useful data from html pages.
+The script uses standard DD-WRT **wget**, **awk** and **grep** utilities to access ZyXEL VMG1312 web interface and extracting useful data from the html pages.

 The execution flow is quite simple:
 * login to the info page
 * get session-key (required for requesting reboot)
 * request reboot (with valid session-key)
+* optional self-reboot after delay

 ![VMG1312-info](screenshots/vmg1312-device-info.png "ZyXEL VMG1312 Device Info Page")